Summit County’s teachers are adapting to distance learning as schools to remain closed until May 1

 That amount of parent support is not constant among all families, and many teachers worried students who have less support or even dangerous home lives would suffer as schools shut down.

 “School occupies young people for six hours a day.
-That’s a huge cog in our society,” Nagle said.
+That’s a huge cog in our society,” Nagel said.
 “It’s a lot easier to disappear in an online class than to disappear in the back of a classroom.
 The high-achieving students are going to continue to ‘high achieve’.”

 It appears distance learning will become the new normal after Gov. Gary Herbert announced Monday that schools would remain shut down until at least May 1.